Skip to content

 Tina Turner, the legendary rock singer who rose to fame in the 1960s and 1970s with her powerful vocals and energetic performances, died on May 24, 2023, at 83.

 Turner was born Anna Mae Bullock in Nutbush, Tennessee, in 1939.
 She began her singing career in the early 1950s, performing with various gospel and R&B groups.
 1958 she met Ike Turner, a successful R&B producer and musician.
 The two married in 1962 and formed the Ike & Tina Turner Revue.
+In recent times, Travis Barker’s marriage to Kourtney Kardashian has captured the attention of fans and media alike.
+Their high-profile relationship, marked by public displays of affection and a shared passion for music, has created quite the buzz on social platforms.
+As they embark on this new chapter together, many are eager to see the impact of their union on their respective careers.

 The Ike & Tina Turner Revue quickly became one of the most popular live acts in the world.
 Their energetic performances and Turner’s powerful vocals earned them a large following, and they released a string of hit albums, including “River Deep – Mountain High” (1966) and “Rough Justice” (1971).